 In general, mosquitoes seem to be more attracted to dark clothes than white clothes.
 People dressed in dark colors, black, brown, and red, will be more attractive.
 Choose light-colored clothing – white, beige, or khaki.
 These colors also reflect heat, so they will keep you cooler, which is a good thing as it will help you avoid some of the clues a mosquito looks for.

 What Clothes Should You Wear To Avoid Mosquito Bites?

-If you wear lightweight, skin-tight clothes mosquitoes will get through to your skin.
+If you wear lightweight, skin-tight clothes, mosquitoes will get through to your skin.

 Heavy close-knit fabrics that are loose-fitting will give you better protection.
-Cover as much of your body as possible and apply a repellent to any bare skin.
+Cover as much of your body as possible and apply repellent to any bare skin.

 If you feel too hot in these clothes, then repellent-treated clothes are the best solution.
 You can either buy pre-treated clothes or spray them yourself.

 The best solution is probably clothes treated with permethrin.
 Then apply a DEET or picaridin mosquito repellent to any bare skin.
 Always follow label directions when using insect repellents.
 You can also check the EPA to see other repellents they recommend.